portland-startups/docs/index.rst

 Portland, Oregon, startup community
 ======================

 Portland does an incredibly good job of describing what's happening in the startup community anecdotally, but an incredibly poor job of quantifying what is actually happening.
-This will be an effort to better quantify and capture what's happening in the Portland in regards to startups.
+This will be an effort to better quantify and capture what's happening in Portland in regards to startups.

 CC0.
-This work is dedicated to the public domain under CC0 (https://creativecommons.org/publicdomain/zero/1.0/) To the extent possible under law, Rick Turoczy has waived all copyright and related or neighboring rights to Portland startup community cheat sheet.
-This work is published from: United States.
+This work is dedicated to the public domain under CC0 (https://creativecommons.org/publicdomain/zero/1.0/) To the extent possible under law, Rick Turoczy has waived all copyright and related or neighboring rights to the Portland startup community cheat sheet.
+This work is published in: United States.

 Quick start guide
 ----------